 Still not sure which species you observed?
-There are several birds in North America that resemble cranes and are often mistaken for a crane at first glance (even by biologists!)
-If you are unsure about what species you are observing, click here for images and descriptions of some birds that are commonly mistaken for cranes.
+There are several birds in North America that resemble cranes and are often misidentified at first glance – even by biologists!
+If you are unsure what species you are observing, click here for images and descriptions of some birds that are commonly mistaken for cranes.

-View the Where are the Whoopers interactive map to view the last known location of cranes in the Eastern Migratory Population.
+View the Where Are the Whoopers interactive map for the last known location of cranes in the Eastern Migratory Population.

-We will share your sighting with our staff and colleagues working to protect Whooping Cranes in Louisiana, Texas and in the eastern United States through the Whooping Crane Eastern Partnership.
+We will share your sighting with our staff and colleagues working to protect Whooping Cranes in Louisiana, Texas and in the eastern United States.